pandastrike/huxley/README.md

 This gives you a symlinked executable to invoke on your command-line.
 See *Command-Line Guide* below for more information on this executable.

 ## Command-Line Guide
 The command-line tool is accessed via several sub-commands.
-Information is available at any time by placing "help" or "-h" after most commands.
 Here is a list of currently available sub-commands.
 ```
 --------------------------------------------
 Usage: pandahook COMMAND [arg...]
 --------------------------------------------
 Follow any command with "help" for more information.

 A tool to manage githook scripts and deploy them to your hook-server.
-[Better guide with examples here](https://github.com/pandastrike/huxley/.pandacluster.cson.example)
+[Better guide with examples here](https://github.com/pandastrike/huxley/blob/master/huxley-cli/README.md)

 Commands:
 cluster